TheGeekyM/caching-queries/README.md

 ```

+3- If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php

+    Geeky\Database\CacheBuilderServiceProvider::class

-3- Copy the package config to your local config with the publish command:
+4- Copy the package config to your local config with the publish command:

     php artisan vendor:publish --provider="Geeky\Database\CacheBuilderServiceProvider"
 This will publish the `cachebuilder` config file that gives you the ability to enable cahcing queries and the time you want to cache them.